-Title: Personality Psychology: Domains of Knowledge About Human Nature - 1st Canadian Edition

-Authors: Larsen, Buss, King, Ensley

-Publisher: McGraw-Hill Year of Publication: 2017
+Title: Personality Psychology: Domains of Knowledge About Human Nature - 1st Canadian Edition Authors: Larsen, Buss, King, Ensley Publisher: McGraw-Hill Year of Publication: 2017

-- There will be copies of our text available on reserve throughout the semester. - Please note that both lectures and exams will be based on the Canadian Edition of our text (not other versions).
+- There will be copies of our text available on reserve throughout the semester. - Please note that both lectures and exams will be based on the Canadian Edition of our text NOT other versions of the text.